 • 18 months to be advanced to step 3;

 • two years to be advanced to step 4; and

 • two years to be advanced to step 5.

-A June 8, 2011 Office of Personnel Management memo to agencies (at www.chcoc.gov/transmittals) stressed that within-grade increases are not automatic and should not be granted to employees with ratings below the fully successful level.
+A June 8, 2011 Office of Personnel Management memo (at www.chcoc.gov/transmittals) stressed that within-grade increases are not automatic and should not be granted to employees with ratings below the fully successful level.

 Quality Step Increases

 Under 5 CFR 531 subpart E, a one-step increase to basic pay can be granted to recognize employees in the General Schedule who have received the highest available rating of record and meet agency criteria, and provide faster than normal progression through the step rates of the General Schedule.
 Unlike recognition awards, quality step increases permanently increase an employee’s rate of basic pay for retirement calculation and other purposes.
-No more than one may be granted to an individual employee in the same 52-week period.
+No more than one may be granted to an individual in the same 52-week period.

 Peer nomination for quality step increases is permissible.
-However, some process would need to be set up to ensure that nominated employees meet the eligibility criteria.
+However, nominated employees would have to meet the eligibility criteria.
 Also, under 5 CFR 531.501, final authority for granting quality step increases remains with management.

 A quality step increase does not affect the timing of an employee’s next regular within-grade increase unless the quality step increase places the employee in step 4 or step 7 of his or her grade.
 In these cases, the employee becomes subject to the full waiting period for the new step—104 weeks or 156 weeks, respectively—and the time an employee has already waited counts towards the next increase.
-The employee receives the full benefit of receiving a within-grade increase at an earlier date and has not lost any time creditable towards his or her next within grade increase.
+The employee receives the full benefit of receiving a within-grade increase at an earlier date and has not lost any time creditable towards the next within-grade increase.